FOSSEE/st-scripts/multiple-plots.rst

                 and finish off the everything on legend.
                 Then introduce figure command.

+.. #[Madhu: I have just moved up the text about legend command.
+I
+     think that should take care of what you suggested.
+If there is some mistake with it, Punch please let me know in your next review.]

 {{{ Have both plot window and ipython side by side }}}

 The figure command takes an integer as an argument which is the serial